dudleyj2/PythonProjects/MontyHall/README.md

 ### Scenario 1: Contestant Does Not Switch Doors
 As stated above, we assume that the contestant chooses door A.  The game show host must then open a different door (B or C) to reveal a goat (Rules 1 and 2).
-The contestant is offered to switch to the remaining door (Rule 3), but they refuse and remain with door A.
+The contestant is offered to switch to the remaining door (Rule 3), **but they refuse and remain with door A**.

 Thus, in order to find the success rate of door A, we sum the binary values located in the representation of door A for each game simulation in our 'games' list.
 In other words, we add the 0 index of each game in the 'games' list because the 0 index pertains to door A.